fredlemieux/starter-interview-swe-api/README.md

 - Repository for communicating with the database, make it easier to swap out later... create abstract interface to implement...
 - Create a route for data/ keep things clean (refactor if we have time);

+Log times:
+- 10:00 read and plan
+-